alextok/dbsc-discussions/README.md

 [HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\LocalKeyHelperList]
 ```````

-Every local key helper has a child entry in the above registry key.
-The entry for the local key is a registry key with the name equals to local key helper, value prefixed by the scheme.
+Every local key helper has a child key in the above registry key.
+The entry for the local key is a registry key with the name equals to the local key helper id, value prefixed by an activation scheme.

 ``````
 [HKEY_LOCAL_MACHINE\SOFTWARE\Policies\<Company>\<Browser>\LocalKeyHelperList\<LocalKeyHelperId>]